 Kinesthetic learners add up to just 5% of the global population.
 The remaining 95% are divided between visual (65%) and auditory (30%) learners.
 (Source)

-Interestingly, there are more kinesthetic learners in the student population than the general one.
+Interestingly, there are more kinesthetic learners in the student population than in the general one.
 A recent nation-wide survey showed that 15-20% of students are primarily kinesthetic learners.
 (Source)

-Incorporating kinesthetic elements increases student engagement by up to 40% More engagement means better focus, better retention and memorization.
+Incorporating kinesthetic elements increases student engagement by up to 40% More engagement means better focus, retention and memorization.
 (Source)

 Kinesthetic learning method also improves memory recall by up to 30% compared to passive learning techniques.
 (Source)